Yiranluc/hangman/README.md

 * Using the undo reduces their score by 50%.

 ## What are we looking for?

+**Please take no longer than 5 hours to work on this exercise.**

+When reviewing your solution we will check:
 * The feature works as described.
-* The requirements are fulfilled.
+* All requirements are fulfilled.
 * The code is of good quality.
 * Automated tests are always a plus.